 The editor of a journal is the person responsible for its entire content.
-Owners and editors of medical journals have a common endeavor-the publication of a reliable and readable journal, produced with due respect for the stated aims of the journal and for costs.
-The functions of owners and editors, however, are different.
+Owners and editors of medical journals have a common endeavor-publication of a reliable, readable journal produced with due respect for the stated aims of the journal and for costs.
+Owners and editors, however, have different functions.
 Owners have the right to appoint and dismiss editors and to make important business decisions in which editors should be involved to the fullest extent possible.
 Editors must have full authority for determining the editorial content of the journal.
-This concept of editorial freedom should be resolutely defended by editors even to the extent of their placing their positions at stake.
-To secure this freedom in practice, the editor should have direct access to the highest level of ownership, not only to a delegated manager.
+The concept of editorial freedom should be resolutely defended by editors even to the extent of their placing their positions at stake.
+To secure this freedom in practice, the editor should have direct access to the highest level of ownership, not to a delegated manager.

-Editors of medical journals should have a contract that clearly states the editor's rights and duties in addition to the general terms of the appointment and that defines mechanisms for resolving conflict.
+Editors of medical journals should have a contract that clearly states his or her rights and duties, the general terms of the appointment, and the mechanisms for resolving conflict.